 Independence Pass

-The scenery on Independence Pass is as beautiful in the winter as it is in the summer.
-And the cross-country ski trail, which follows the road, lets you take it all in and get as much exercise as you’d like.
+The scenery on Independence Pass is just as stunning in winter as in summer, offering a breathtaking backdrop for cross-country skiers.
+The trail, which follows the road, provides a fantastic opportunity to take in the views while getting as much exercise as you’d like.

-The trail runs the full 40-mile length of the Pass, but most skiers do not venture beyond the Lincoln Creek Road turn-off (just past mile marker 51).
-This is due to increasingly rougher terrain and the potential for avalanches.
+The trail runs the entire 40-mile length of the pass, but most skiers don’t venture beyond the Lincoln Creek Road turn-off (just past mile marker 51).
+Beyond this point, the terrain becomes rougher, and the risk of avalanches increases.
+Check updates from the Colorado Avalanche Information Center (CAIC) before heading out to stay informed about conditions.
+This information is vital after heavy snowfall.

 Length: about 4 miles to Lincoln Creek Road | 6.4 kilometers